How to Write Retirement Letter

 Your retirement letter is an opportunity to communicate your intentions and future plans to your employer.
 While it is important to share your post-retirement goals, it is equally crucial to strike a balance between personal aspirations and maintaining a professional tone.
 Here are a few tips:

-See also What is the 90 10 retirement rule?
+See also What is the number one retirement challenge?

 1. Focus on broad goals: Share your overall aspirations for retirement, such as spending more time with family, pursuing hobbies, or engaging in community work.